loganator956/Character-Systems/README.md

 ## Requirements

 - Obviously Unity
-- Recommended to use Unity's Input System Package (Although not necessarily required)
+- Recommended to use Unity's Input System Package